OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 ### Downloading and Installing Chaos Mage
 >[!CAUTION]
->**A legal copy of Skyrim Special Edition is required.** Pirated copies of the game will cause the installation to fail and even if you manage to somehow get around Wabbajack's built-in piracy prevention measures, SKSE does not work with the cracked exes.
+>**A legal copy of Skyrim Special Edition is required.** Pirated copies of the game will cause the installation to fail and even if you manage to somehow get around Wabbajack's built-in piracy prevention measures, SKSE does not work with the cracked executables.

 Downloading and installing Chaos Mage can take a while depending on your internet connection, PC specs, and if you have Nexus Premium.
 Without Premium, you will need to manually click the **Slow Download** button for each mod.